lindakatcodes/lindakatdev/content/notes/wesBos-beginner-js.md

 buns.join(' or '); // 'egg or wonder or brioche'

-// string method, can turn a string into an array with .split const foodString = 'hot dogs, hamburgers, sausages, corn";
+// string method, can turn a string into an array with .split const foodString = 'hot dogs, hamburgers, sausages, corn';
 foodString.split(','); // ['hot dogs', 'hamburgers', 'sausages', 'corn']

 // adding and removing items